Warwick-Robotics-And-Aerospace/Search-and-rescue-drones/README.md

 Main is the main loop which calls functions inside of Drone and CentralControl to update the scene.

+Path creator program takes in a last known location and generates waypoints.
+Still TODO is integrating this with the matlab simulation.
+Path creator currently supports victor sierra currently.
+TODO More search patterns

 ### Todo

 Still uncertain is how to make the matlab code control the drones which are running ardupilot, once we move away from simulations towards real drones.